Waxing Gibbous on

 Lunation 135 / 1088

-The Moon is 14 days young.
-Earth's natural satellite is moving from the first to the middle part of current synodic month.
+The Moon is 14 days young and navigating from the first to the middle part of the current synodic month.
 This is lunation 135 of Meeus index or 1088 from Brown series.

 Synodic month length 29.64 days

-The length of the lunation is 29 days, 15 hours and 27 minutes.
-It is 2 hours and 1 minute shorter than the next lunation's length.
-The lengths of the following synodic months are going to increasing with the true anomaly getting closer to the value it has at the point of New Moon at apogee (∠180°).
+The length of this lunation is 29 days, 15 hours and 27 minutes and it is 2 hours and 1 minute shorter than the upcoming lunation's length.
+The lengths of the following synodic months are going to increase with the lunar orbit true anomaly getting closer to the value it has at the point of New Moon at apogee (∠180°).

 Lunation length longer than mean